phpvv/db/README.md

     ->where('o.state_id', 1);                  // WHERE "o"."state_id" = ?
 ```

 By default, table joins to previous table by primary key column.
 Default alias of table is first letters of each word of table name.
-You can change ON condition (second parameter) and alias (third parameter):
+You can change ON condition (second parameter) and alias (third parameter) ([join.php](https://github.com/phpvv/db-examples/blob/master/examples/select/05.join.php#L31-L43)):
 ```php
 $query = $db->tbl->orderItem->select(/*...*/)
     ->join(